Analysis | Understanding Monkeypox and How Outbreaks Spread

 5. Has monkeypox virus mutated?

+The monkeypox virus might be undergoing adaptive changes to make it better suited to the human host.
 Analysis of the genetic sequence of the virus collected from patients in Europe indicates that the current outbreak in non-endemic countries is caused by a strain that likely diverged from the monkeypox virus that sparked a 2018-19 Nigerian outbreak, according to a June 24 study in Nature Medicine.
 The authors, from Portugal’s National Institute of Health in Lisbon, identified some 50 genetic changes or differences compared with the original strain, including several mutations the authors associate with increased transmissibility.
 The changes are roughly 6-to-12 times more than scientists would expect based on the observed evolution of orthopoxviruses, they said.
-The strain belongs to the West African clade, or branch on the evolutionary tree that usually have a case-fatality rate of less than 1%.
+The strain belongs to the West African clade, or branch on the evolutionary tree, that usually has a case-fatality rate of less than 1%.
 (That compares with 10% for a second clade called Congo Basin, which appears on the US government’s bioterrorism agent list as having the potential to pose a severe threat.)

 6. How fast is it spreading?